Does anyone else feel like schools/society have gone soft and they hold no control over kids anymore?

 Kids don’t fear adults anymore and, whereas I understand that our children should always feel safe, I think the loss of this fear has thrown our ability to enforce authority into the upbringing of our kids into turmoil.

-Is it wrong that our children should have a fear of authority that helps them tow the line?
+Is it wrong that our children should have a fear of authority that helps them toe the line?
 I don’t think it is.

 I think that loss of fear has come at a detriment.
 Some children need that firmness to help guide them.

-I wish that society would grow back a set of balls because with the evolution of the mindset of softness within our society I feel we’re losing and it’s only going to get worst.
+I wish that society would grow back a set of balls because with the evolution of the mindset of softness within our society, I feel we’re losing and it’s only going to get worse.